samuel-book/samuel_shap_paper_1/_sources/introduction/intro.md

 ## Methods

 In this study we used two machine learning methods (XGBoost and embedding neural networks) to model decisions to give thrombolysis at each hopsital.
-Models were fitted to all hospital simultaneously, with hospital ID encoded as a *'one-hot'* vector.
+Models were fitted to all hospital simultaneously, with hospital ID encoded as an input feature.
 We used Shapley values (using the `Shap` package) to explain model predictions at global and individual levels.

 ### What are Shapley values?